 World Suicide Prevention Day is September 10th

-Connect, Communicate and Care drives the theme of this year’s World Suicide Prevention Day.
+Take a Minute, Change a Life drives the theme of this year’s World Suicide Prevention Day.
 For the last 13 years the International Association for Suicide Prevention (IASP) and the World Health Organization (WHO) have designated September 10th as a day to raise global awareness surrounding this complex issue.
 Countries, states, cities and communities can all use effective prevention measures to save lives.

 What Are the Suicide Statistics in the United States and Around the World?

 - Worldwide, an estimated 800,000 people a year dies from suicide.
 That’s one person every 40 seconds. according to the WHO

 - The Centers for Disease Control and Prevention (CDC) reports that in the U.S., suicide is among the top 10 causes of death and is actually the leading cause of death for people under the age of 34

 - Furthermore, specific populations are at a greater risk for suicide.
 For example, an estimated 20 U.S. veterans a day suffer from suicide.
 Those are higher rates than civilians based on 2014 data from the Office of Veterans Affairs